 MAST (Mobilized Assistance Supporting Translation) training is available to empower the global church to draft their Bible in months rather than years.
 The pilot program took place in 2014.
 Since that time, God has opened doors to expand its influence.
-MAST is now also touching the illiterate, using translation recorder to do oral Bible translation.
-The deaf community is also beginning to benefit as we have developed a program we call DOT (Deaf Owned Translation) to address their Bible translation needs.
+MAST is also being developed to address oral language needs, deaf translation work, revisions as languages change, and even expanding to reach out to other marginalized people.
+You can explore some of these on our Bible In Every Language website.

 We can send a team for 2 weeks and train mother tongue speakers to do Bible Translation.
 We will assess the group for language fluency, Biblical knowledge, computer familiarity and basic thinking skills.
 We then have them form groups that can work in parallel on the translation work.
 Here are the steps taken:

 || Phase 2: Accuracy

 - Chunking (Thought Units)

 - Peer Edit

 - Keyword Check